1kc/razer-macos/README.md

 Q: Selecting a colour setting has no effect on my keyboard

 A: It is possible that a wrong on-board keyboard profile has been selected.
 Change to a different profile and try again.

+Q: Menu says "No device found".

+A: Razer keyboard needs to be plugged in.
+Quit the application, plug in the keyboard and restart the application.

 ## Developer usage